Our team of local experts has selected the 9 top tourist attractions to enjoy in Toledo during your stay.

 What is El Greco Museum?
 The El Greco Museum is housed within the a 16th-century estate, located in the heart of Toledo’s old quarter, in the city’s Jewish quarter.
 The museum is dedicated to the Mannerist painter Doménikos Theotokópoulos (known as El Greco) who was originally born in Crete but who produced most of the of his work in the city of Toledo.
 The museum was inaugurated in 1911 and compiles many works by the Cretan artist.
 It houses a wide collection of canvases by this artist from the Golden Age.
 The museum consists of two buildings: a house with

 The Don Quixote Windmills “Tilting at windmills” is an English expression taken from Miguel de Cervantes’ classic novel Don Quixote.
 In the book, the chivalrous, but crazy Don Quixote rides in to do battle with a group of giants who are terrorizing a local village.
 After he engages with the monsters he comes out of his trance and realizes he was actually fighting a windmill.
 The expression describes confrontations where the adversary is incorrectly perceived, or courses of action that are based on misapplied heroic, romantic, or idealistic justifications.
-The actual Don Quixote Windmills that inspired this influential piece of
+But do the Don Quijote windmills actually exist?
+The short answer

 Convento de Santa Isabel de los Reyes in Toledo The Convent de Santa Isabel de los Reyes in Toledo, which takes in the Palacios de Casarrubios and Arroyomolinos, was established in 1477.
 This is not usually considered as one of the top sights in Toledo, but we believe it is an exceptional landmark for art and culture lovers.
 The two palaces were given as a gift to the convent by Isabella the Catholic.
 Preserved within are the Patio del Laurel, which is modeled on the Alhambra, and a few rooms, such as the dormitorio de la Reina (Queen’s bedroom).
 The